 Level 1 bridge inspection data is collected on a regular basis, and is the result of thorough visual inspection by a trained and certified inspector.
 The following documents describe this inspection process in detail:

-- Bridge Inspection and Maintenance System - Inspection Manual - (Version 3.1 - March 2008 - pdf)
+- Bridge Inspection and Maintenance System - BIM Level 1 Inspection Manual (Version 4.0 - December 2020 - pdf)

 - Bridge Inspection and Maintenance System - Reference Manual (Version 3.0 - June 2007 - pdf)